-An apprenticeship in hospitality management is also available.
+Apprenticeships are also available.
 This Level 4, higher apprenticeship provides you with nationally-recognised qualifications and skills and can lead to a career as a deputy general manager, front office manager, operations manager or unit manager.
-To find out more about available schemes and how to apply see apprenticeships.
+Find out more about apprenticeships.

 - Discover what you can do with a degree in hospitality management.